 Frequently Asked Questions:

 Absolutely!
-If you’re looking to add more healthy protein to your diet, give mahi-mahi a try!
-Mahi-mahi is lean, low in calories, rich in B-12, potassium and omega-3’s.
+If you’re looking to add more healthy protein to your diet, give Mahi Mahi a try!
+Mahi-mahi is lean, low in calories and rich in B-12, potassium and omega-3s.
 Here’s all the nutritional information from Livestrong.com.

-Here’s everything you’ll need to make this recipe along with how to prep.
-See the mahi-mahi recipe card below for the exact quantities.
+Here’s everything you’ll need to make this recipe, along with how to prep the ingredients.
+See the grilled mahi mahi recipe card below for the exact quantities.

-- Mahi-Mahi: Mahi-mahi s available year-round so you can often find it fresh in the fish counter.
+- Mahi Mahi: Mahi Mahi is available year-round, so you can often find it fresh at the fish counter.
 Whole Foods sells it in pre-cut, individually-wrapped fillets in 2-pound bags in their frozen seafood area.

-- Ginger: Prepared ginger is available in the produce area in tubes and squeeze bottles.
+- Ginger: Prepared ginger is available in tubes and squeeze bottles in the produce area.
 However, nothing compares to fresh ginger!
 This recipe makes fresh ginger easy to use: Peel it, chop it and place it in your food processor as part of the pesto.

 - Macadamia Nuts: Rich in nutrients, Macadamia nuts are tree nuts that have a subtle, butter-like flavor and creamy texture so they’re perfect in pesto.
 They’re available raw or roasted.
 For this recipe, I like the full flavor of roasted and salted.
 Just be careful about adding additional salt.

-- Jalapeno Peppers: Most of the heat is found in the seeds and membranes so remove them if you don’t care for a lot of heat.
-If you’re really not into the heat of hot chili peppers, leave it out as the ginger adds a little kick.
+- Jalapeno Peppers: Most of the heat is found in the seeds and membranes, so remove them if you don’t care for a lot of heat.
+If you’re not into hot chili peppers’ heat, leave it out, as the ginger adds a little kick.

 - Gather and prep all the ingredients.